beccasaurus/Requestor/README.markdown

 TODO
 ----

- - Add support for Put/Delete to set the REQUEST_METHOD header instead of passing along an extra POST variable (depends on framework)
+ - *CRITICAL* add the ability to set all Headers that are restricted but may be set by properties
+ - Add the ability to set default headers ... for different kinds of requests?  ... for all types of requests?
  - Set default Headers/PostData/QueryStrings that will go out on every request (unless set to null or overriden) - some web APIs will require an Auth token header for EVERY request.
  - Add (extension?) methods for easily sending/receiving JSON and XML data ... may or may not be useful.
 I will add this if I find it to be useful.
  - Add some more specs to try testing edge cases.